GaloisInc/crucible/crux-mir/example/README.md

 }
 ```

-Fortunately we have a symbolic test to help us test the example:
+Fortunately we have a symbolic test to help us find it:

 ```Rust
 #[crux::test]